How to Recover Data from Samsung with A Broken Screen?

 - How To Backup Android Phone Before Factory Reset in 2019?

 If your old phone's screen is cracked but still operable then it's best that you switch phones while things are still that way.
-For this, you'll again need a third-party program like Mobikin Transfer for Mobile (Windows/Mac).
-To transfer data from a broken Samsung phone to a new one, follow the detailed steps below:
+For this, you'll again need a third-party program like Mobikin Transfer for Mobile (Windows/Mac) to transfer data from a broken Samsung phone to a new one.

 For more details. please go to Ultimate Guide on How to Transfer Contacts from Android to Android in 2019